CraterMaik/zero/README.md

 - zeroff  :: Deactivates the zero system.
 (Requires administrator permissions)

 # Installation
-1. It requires a discord application, go to [Discod app](https://discordapp.com/developers/applications/) and create a bot application and get the token.
+1. It requires a discord application, go to [Discord app](https://discordapp.com/developers/applications/) and create a bot application and get the token.

 2. Create an application on [Glitch.com](https://glitch.com/) or locally on your PC, installing [NodeJS](https://nodejs.org/en/)